Power Generation Project

 Will there be additional transmission costs since the plant will not be local?

-What would the timeline be for this project?
+What is the timeline for this project?

 Would owning generation protect KPUB from ERCOT's Rotating Outages?